-Following \cite{bond2016abelian2}, one can then define mappings $\pi_a$, $a\in\mathcal{A}$, that acts on states in three steps : it modifies the internal state $q$ to $t^v_a q$ where $v$ is the unique node such that $a\in \mathcal{A}_v$, decrement $x_a$ by one and increment each $x_b$ by the number of $b$ letters passed by $T_{(v,v')}$ with $b\in\mathcal{A}_{v'}$. \begin{definition} An execution is a word $w=a_1\ldots a_r\in \mathcal{A}^{*}$ detailing the order in which the letters are processed.
+Following \cite{bond2016abelian2}, one can then define mappings $\pi_a$, $a\in\mathcal{A}$, that act on states in three steps : it modify the internal state $q$ to $t^v_a q$ where $v$ is the unique node such that $a\in \mathcal{A}_v$, decrement $x_a$ by one and increment each $x_b$ by the number of $b$ letters passed by $T_{(v,v')}$ with $b\in\mathcal{A}_{v'}$. \begin{definition} AN executions are words $w=a_1\ldots a_r\in \mathcal{A}^{*}$ detailing the order in which the letters are processed.
 Let $\pi_w(x.q)$ be the result of executing $w$ starting from $x.q$, with $\pi_w = \pi_{a_1}\circ \ldots \circ \pi_{a_r}$.
-The execution is legal if, at each step, the letter to be processed is available, that is, its count is strictly positive at that step.
-The execution is complete if it removes all letters from the network. \end{definition}
+The AN execution is legal if, at each step, the letter to be processed is available, that is, its count is strictly positive at that step.
+The AN execution is complete if it removes all letters from the network. \end{definition}

-Abelian networks are a generalization of the Abelian sandpile model introduced in \cite{bond2016abelian1}.
-Further articles on the topic derived general results for Abelian networks, including conditions under which the networks halts for all inputs \cite{bond2016abelian2}, a characterization of the AN critical group that acts on the set of recurrent states, and a burning algorithm to find these states \cite{bond2016abelian3}.

 \begin{example}[ASM and toppling networks] Consider the ASM of Section \ref{s.SandA}; see \cite{bond2016abelian1} for more details.
-Given some graph $G=(V,E)$, the ASM corresponds to an Abelian network where, for each $i\in V$, $\mathcal{A}_i = \{i\}$, $\mathcal{Q}_i =\{0,1,\ldots,d(i)-1\}$, and where the transition functions are
+Given some graph $G=(V,E)$, the ASM corresponds to an Abelian network where, for each $i\in V$, $\mathcal{A}_i = \{i\}$, $\mathcal{Q}_i =\{0,1,\ldots,outdeg(i)-1\}$, and where the transition functions are

 and, for each edge $(i,j)\in E$,